- Information

 Think about what’s your moment.

+Is the art of being present.
+Times when your mind-is-full, 100% focused in the moment – there’s nothing else.
 It can be a useful technique to help with stress, anxiety and depression enabling ‘switching off’ moments from what is going on around you, tuning in to the ‘here and now’.
 According to modern research, mindfulness:

 Being outside in the natural world, with animals, with nature, activities, exercise, are proven great environments for achieving mindfulness moments.
+Equestrians are therefore already uniquely placed to use this technique.

 By simply adjusting or changing your posture, you can feel different, have a different impact or effect on others.

-As an employer/rider, you’ll know the impact of body language from working with horses, your own and theirs.
+As an equestrian, you’ll know the impact of body language from working with horses, your own and theirs.
 How you are around them, your posture, body language, your way of being, whether working from the ground or on board, makes a difference, makes an impact on how they behave, respond etc.

 Your body language via your posture, whether standing or sitting, makes a difference to you, your impact on, and others’ perception of you.